Concordium/concordium-dapp-libraries/packages/react-components/README.md

 # `@concordium/react-components`

-React components and hooks for implementing common behaviors.
+React components and utilities for implementing common behaviors.
-The component only manage React state and pass data to application components.
+The components only manage React state and pass data to application components.
 They don’t render any HTML nor do styling.

+The components do as much as possible to help make sure that the dApp is connected to a wallet/account on the expected network and handle it gracefully when the dApp decides to switch network.

 ## Components